emiliosheinz/full-cycle-fundamentals-of-software-architecture/README.md

 ## Pillars of Software Architecture

+The pillars of software architecture are the fundamental concepts that guide the design and implementation of software systems.
+They include:

 1. **Structure:** Refers to the organization of components and their relationships.
 It needs to be flexible, scalable, and maintainable, while attending the business requirements.
 1. **Components:** Are the building blocks of the system.
 They should be cohesive, loosely coupled, and reusable.
 1. **Relationship between systems:** Refers to how systems interact with each other.
 It should be clear, efficient, and secure.